kuco23/ZVote/README.md

 This adds your ticket to the list of all registered tickets.

 > **Warn:**
-> Ticket can be registered only from eligible addresses and only once.
-They can't be deleted or replaced.
+> Ticket can be registered only from eligible addresses and each address can register only one ticket.
+Once registered they can't be deleted or replaced.

 ### Spending the ticket
 Once the voting period starts, you can spend your ticket by calling `spendTicket` with the following parameters: